Skip to content

 Binocular vision and refractive status

 The Binocular Vision Norms page summarizes commonly used ranges for phorias, vergence reserves, and accommodation to help you decide whether symptoms align with a decompensated binocular vision disorder.
-The Refractive Error tables summarize typical acuity expectations and highlight thresholds where ametropia or anisometropia becomes clinically significant for amblyopia risk, symptoms, or retinal monitoring.
+The Refractive Error Norms tables summarize typical acuity expectations and highlight thresholds where ametropia or anisometropia becomes clinically significant for amblyopia risk, symptoms, or retinal monitoring.

 IOP, pachymetry, and risk stratification